avajs/ava/docs/02-execution-context.md

 ## `t.timeout(ms)`

 Set a timeout for the test, in milliseconds.
 The test will fail if this timeout is exceeded.
 The timeout is reset each time an assertion is made.

+Use `t.timeout.clear()` to clear the timeout and restore the default behavior.